A Sieve-SMM Estimator for Dynamic Models: Introduction

 \subsection{Related Literature}

 The Sieve-SMM estimator presented in this paper combines two literatures: sieve estimation and the Simulated Method of Moments (SMM).
-This section provide a non-exhaustive review of the existing methods and results to introduce the new challenges in the combined setting.
+This section provides a non-exhaustive review of the existing methods and results.

 A key aspect to simulation-based estimation is the choice of moments $\hat \psi_n$.
 The Simulated Method of Moments (SMM) estimator of \citet{McFadden1989} relies on unconditional moments, the Indirect Inference (IND) estimator of \citet{Gourieroux1993} uses auxliary parameters from a simpler, tractable model and the Efficient Method of Moments (EMM) of \citet{Gallant1996} uses the score of the auxiliary model.
-Simulation-based estimation has been applied to a wide array of economic settings: early empirical applications of these methods include the estimation of discrete choice models \citep{Pakes1986,Rust1987}, DSGE models \citep{Smith1993} and models with occasionally binding constraints \citep{Deaton1992}.
-More recent empirical applications include the estimation of earning dynamics \citep{Altonji2013a}, of labor supply \citep{Blundell2016} and the distribution of firm sizes \citep{Gourio2014}.
-Simulation-based estimation can also applied to models that are not fully specified as in \citet{Berry1995}, these models are not considered in this paper.

-To achieve parametric efficiency, a number of papers consider using nonparametric moments but assume the distribution $f$ is known.\footnote{See e.g. \citet{Gallant1996,Fermanian2004,Kristensen2012,Gach2010,Nickl2011}.} To avoid dealing with the nonparametric rate of convergence of the moments \citet{Carrasco2007} use the continuum of moments implied by the CF. This paper uses a similar approach in a semi-nonparametric setting.
-In statistics, \citet{Bernton2017} use the Wasserstein, or Kantorovich, distance between the empirical and simulated distributions.
-This distance relies on unbounded moments and is thus excluded from the analysis in this paper.
+To achieve parametric efficiency, a number of papers consider using nonparametric moments but assume the distribution $f$ is known.\footnote{See e.g. \citet{Gallant1996,Fermanian2004}.} To avoid dealing with nonparametric moments, \citet{Carrasco2007} use the ECF.
+This paper uses a similar approach in a semi-nonparametric setting.

-General asymptotic results are given by \citet{Pakes1989} for SMM with iid data and \citet{Lee1991,Duffie1993} for time-series. \citet{gourieroux1996simulation} provide an overview of simulation-based estimation methods.